-Students will prepare an essay on "The advent of 'Social Media' has had a profound impact on individuals, relationships between individuals and social interactions generally.
-Considering the risks associated with 'social media' use (for example, production of youth crime and substance abuse), and the potential benefits that can be accrued from the use of social media, what is your opinion of unsupervised 'social media' use by pre-adolescent youth."
 Students will be evaluated according to the attached rubric.
-The essay will have a minimum length of 1200 words with at least four references from ProQuest and Gale, in addition to the course text.
+The essay will have a minimum length of 1200 words with at least four references from ProQuest and Gale, in addition to reference to the course text.
 The submission must be to APA standards.
 Students will be evaluated according to the attached rubric: General Essay Rubric.